Cindy Campbell: Personality

 Cindy is a sweet and cheerful character, and soft-spoken and meek at first glance.
 Originally brunette, becoming blonde later, she is very caring for others, such as striving to protect people like Cody or even the rest of the world from watching the horror tape.
-(Scary Movie 3) She also shows an interest in animal rights avocation, helping the homeless and protecting the environment.
-She matures from a clueless teenager to a much tougher and motherly woman, although she still displays levels of unintelligent or tactlessness at times.
-She is slightly insecure, showing insecurity when others talk about her appearance.
+She also shows an interest in animal rights advocacy, as well as helping the homeless and protecting the environment.
+She matures from a clueless teenager to a much tougher and motherly woman, although she is at times unclever or tactless.
+She is slightly insecure, especially when others comment on her appearance.

-However, Cindy does have a more dangerous and violent side, even when she was a teenager, shown when she punched Gail Hailstorm in the face for telling her that her "ass looks fat."
-Cindy also has a rather unfortunate track record when it comes to relationships, her first boyfriend, Bobby Prinze, constantly tried to pressure her into being intimate with him and was later revealed to be both gay and a murderer, later attempting to kill her.
+However, Cindy does have a more hostile side, even when she was a teenager, shown when she punched Gail Hailstorm in the face for telling her that her "ass looks fat."
+Cindy also has a rather unfortunate track record when it comes to relationships, her first boyfriend, Bobby Prinze, constantly tried to pressure her into being intimate with him and was later revealed to be both gay and a murderer who later attempted to kill her.
 Her next love interest, Buddy was also rather argumentative and their relationship presumably did not last.
 Her first marriage to an aggressive and disrespectful man turned out to be quite opprobrious and abusive, resulting in a divorce.
 Her most successful relationship was with her second husband George Logan, but he later died during a boxing accident.

-She is shown to be a good fighter at several moments in her life, employing martial arts skills similar to the fight skills in "The Matrix."
+She is shown to be a good fighter at several moments in her life, employing martial arts skills similar to the fight skills in The Matrix.
 She sometimes has brief moments of extraordinary strength, once lifting CJ off his feet out of frustration.

-She can also speak a form of "Mock Japanese," which Toshio remarks as terrible as it is just words such as Mitsubishi, Samurai, and Jujitsu thrown together.
+She can also speak a form of "Mock Japanese," which Toshio remarks as terrible as it is just words such as Mitsubishi, Samurai, and Fujitsu thrown together.

 She has displayed engineering skills, where after being locked in a walk-in freezer, she escapes by building a functioning Caterpillar 2-Ton tractor out of random things in the freezer.

-Family and Friends
+Family and friends

 The only people in Cindy's family who have appeared in the movies or are mentioned are her father (reportedly a drug dealer), her unnamed sister, a grandmother and her nephew, Cody Campbell.
-Both The Sheriff and Principal Squiggman allude to Cindy's mother having been sexually promiscuous.
+Both the Sheriff and Principal Squiggman allude to Cindy's mother having been sexually promiscuous.
 Cindy has been married twice, once with an unknown man and later to George Logan who dies in between 2003 and 2006.
 Her brother-in-law was Tom Logan.
 She was last known to be in a relationship with Tom Ryan.